-In order to receive continued health care coverage, a laid-off employee shall certify each month that he or she is not otherwise eligible for health care coverage from another source that is substantially equivalent to the health benefit plan the employee was receiving prior to the layoff.
+In order to receive continued health care coverage, a laid-off employee shall certify each month that they are not otherwise eligible for health care coverage from another source that is substantially equivalent to the health benefit plan the employee was receiving prior to the layoff.

-- 2. An employee who receives severance pay and is subsequently recalled shall, for purposes of future severance pay entitlement only, have his/her seniority computed from the date of re-employment. - 3.
-An employee who would otherwise be laid off because of his or her seniority position will not be laid off while on a leave of absence and shall not be entitled to severance during the term of the leave.
-If, but for the leave of absence, the employee would have been laid off, the employee will be sent a notice of impending layoff stating the date the employee would have been laid off had he or she not been on leave of absence.
-If the employee intends to return to LSNYC from his or her leave of absence, no less than two (2) weeks prior to the expiration date of the leave of absence, the employee shall certify in writing to the employer that s/he intends to return to work.
-If on the date the employee is scheduled to return from leave, the Employer cannot reinstate the employee as an active employee for the reasons for which he or she would have been laid off but for the leave of absence, he or she will be laid off at that time and will then be entitled to the severance benefits he or she would have been entitled to under § 7.6(C) at the time he or she would have been laid off or their cash equivalents.
-However, the effective date of the layoff for recall purposes will be the date the employee would have been laid off had he or she not been on leave of absence.
+- 2. An employee who receives severance pay and is subsequently recalled shall, for purposes of future severance pay entitlement only, have their seniority computed from the date of re-employment. - 3.
+An employee who would otherwise be laid off because of their seniority position will not be laid off while on a leave of absence and shall not be entitled to severance during the term of the leave.
+If, but for the leave of absence, the employee would have been laid off, the employee will be sent a notice of impending layoff stating the date the employee would have been laid off had they not been on leave of absence.
+If the employee intends to return to LSNYC from their leave of absence, no less than two (2) weeks prior to the expiration date of the leave of absence, the employee shall certify in writing to the employer that they intend to return to work.
+If on the date the employee is scheduled to return from leave, the Employer cannot reinstate the employee as an active employee for the reasons for which they would have been laid off but for the leave of absence, they will be laid off at that time and will then be entitled to the severance benefits they would have been entitled to under § 7.6(C) at the time they would have been laid off or their cash equivalents.
+However, the effective date of the layoff for recall purposes will be the date the employee would have been laid off had they not been on leave of absence.
 Recall for the position shall be determined in accordance with § 7.6(D).